 xi = True value for the calibration standard x’i = Measured concentration of the calibration standard

-This calculation shall be performed for two (2) calibration levels: the standard at or near the mid-point of the initial calibration and the standard at the lowest level.
+This calculation shall be performed for two (2) calibration levels or to the criteria in the reference method: the standard at or near the mid-point of the initial calibration and the standard at the lowest level.

 The Relative Error at both of these levels shall meet the criteria specified in the method.
 If no criterion for the lowest calibration level is specified in the method, the criterion and the procedure for deriving the criterion shall be specified in the laboratory SOP.